 Vaccination of people

 Preventive rabies vaccination may be recommended if you are at high risk of animal bites or other exposures because of your work or hobbies.
 It may also be recommended if you plan to travel in areas where rabies is a risk.
 People who work in high-risk occupations may be eligible for provincially funded vaccination.
-For more information see Rabies (RAB) vaccine.
+For more information see preventing rabies infection.

 For those at continued risk, the level of antibodies in your blood (titer) should be assessed every 2 years.
 Speak to your community public health office or physician to obtain a laboratory requisition for the necessary testing.

 For more information, see Travel Health Services.